tinted-theming/home/README.md

 ## Tools for using Base16

+If you've written a tool for base16 feel free to add it to the list below:

 * [auto-base16-theme](https://github.com/makuto/auto-base16-theme) - A command line tool to create a base16 theme from an input image's color palette.
 * [base16-manager](https://github.com/AuditeMarlow/base16-manager) - A command line tool to install base16 templates and set themes globally.
 * [base16-shell-preview](https://github.com/nvllsvm/base16-shell-preview) - A command line tool to preview and set base16-shell themes.